faridashams/digital-writing-folio/exercises.md

 What is the tech that might get you stuck? what is the workaround/Plan B?
 - I have been able to solve all the tech issues I have faced, but if I face anymore, which is likely, I'll add it to my folio development and work hard on trying to solve it.
 Discuss what we learnt about and what interested you.

+## Week 9: Reflection on Workshopping

+-	Workshop feedback I was given:

+At the time of workshopping, my creative piece was still half unfinished, though I did have a full image in my mind of how I wanted it to look like in the end, that is why at first, I was unsure what I wanted feedback on.
+I started the discussion with giving my peers an overview of what my piece was about and what it entailed.
+Then I shared a concern with how I thought my code might have been too simple, or that I was reusing the same codes over and over again.
+I also shared an issue I was having.
+I wanted the dialogue to be clickable, but I couldn’t manage how to do it.

+Liv suggested a beginner friendly website by Damon L. Wakes that had a section for using variables.
+I thought it was a wonderful idea, and I tried it out, but I realised it wasn’t exactly what I was going for.
+My story didn’t require many interactive clues, so using variables wasn’t for me.

+Angelo suggested I use the (t8n-delay: 2s) + (t8n: "fade") code to give my project something more exciting like I intended.
+I loved the idea and I immediately put it to the test.
+I used it the most in my passage titled Realisations.
+I used both the fade and fade down codes, and timed it so when the player finishes reading the sentence, another one will appear after.
+Though, I believe this one just depends on the person’s reading speed.

+I found this workshopping incredibly helpful since I thought it was one of the things missing from the course that we needed to indulge in, but I believe this workshopping round came at a good time because it helped develop my work.

 ## Week 10: Reflection on class and final project